-This is the supporting documentation that describes in details the cryptographic hash function BLUE MIDNIGHT WISH which is submitted as a candidate for SHA-3 hash competition organized by National Institute of Standards and Technology (NIST), according to the public call [1].
+This is the supporting documentation that describes in details the tweaked cryptographic hash function BLUE MIDNIGHT WISH which is submitted as a candidate for the second round of the SHA-3 hash competition organized by the National Institute of Standards and Technology (NIST), according to the public call [1].

 BLUE MIDNIGHT WISH is a cryptographic hash function with output size of n bits where n = 224, 256, 384 or 512.
-Its conjectured cryptographic security is: $O(2^{\frac{n}{2}})$ hash computations for finding collisions, $O(2^n)$ hash computations for finding preimages, $O(2^{n-k})$ hash computations for finding second preimages for messages shorter than $2^k$ bits.
+Its conjectured cryptographic security is: $O(2^{\frac{n}{2}})$ hash computations for finding collisions, $O(2^n)$ hash computations for finding preimages, $O(2^{n-k})$ hash computations for finding second preimages for messages shorter than 2^k bits.
 Additionally, it is resistant against length-extension attacks, and it is resistant against multicollision attacks.

 BLUE MIDNIGHT WISH has been designed to be much more efficient than SHA-2 cryptographic hash functions, while in the same time offering same or better security.
-The speed of the optimized 32-bit version on defined reference platform is 8.63 cycles/byte for n = 224,256 and 12.72 cycles/byte for n = 384,512.
-The speed of the optimized 64-bit version on defined reference platform is 7.83 cycles/byte for n = 224,256 and 4.06 cycles/byte for n = 384,512.
+The speed of the optimized 32-bit version on the defined reference platform using Intel(R) C++ 11.0.072 is 7.76 cycles/byte for n = 224,256 and 13.20 cycles/byte for n = 384,512.
+The speed of the optimized 64-bit version on the defined reference platform using Intel(R) C++ 11.0.072 is 7.50 cycles/byte for n = 224,256 and 3.90 cycles/byte for n = 384,512.